MRCN’s ongoing projects include:

 Regional Associations:Mississippi River Hills, Old Trails, Missouri River Bluffs, and Missouri Rhine Valley.
 Each association represents a grouping of counties together promoting and growing the unique cultures of our geographic heritage.
 We collaborate to raise awareness about our place.

 Local Food Promotion: Here at MRCN, we recognize that the billion dollar a year food industry in Boone County alone could serve to nourish our local farmer economies and the health of our River Valley communities.
 Missouri Foundation for Health and Missouri Dept of Agriculture have been supporting our efforts for regional Farmer’s Market conferences, as well as a series of Taste of Missouri festivals that will take place during the 2013 growing season.
 For more information about these pursuits, visit our Local Food page, or the AmeriCorps VISTA projects page.

-Lewis and Clark history projects including the Bicentennial Byways, are intended to share information about the first European exploration of this area and how the land and waters have changed since the early 1800s.
+Lewis and Clark history projects—including our state’s Bicentennial Byways—share information about the first European exploration of this area, and how the land and waters have changed since the early 1800s.
 49 information boards can be seen at various points along river on the Katy Trail and the Bicentennial Byways driving tours.
-Le
+Learn more.